Post

 • ❌ Built-in version control is lacking.

-• ❌ Built-in does not support file, data storage, or key/certificate management.
+• ❌ Built-in support for file, data storage, and key/certificate management is absent.

-• ❌ Web App cannot achieve 100% responsive web design experience.
+• ❌ Web App cannot achieve 100% responsive web design.

 • ❌ Projects can only be tied to personal accounts, not organizations.